 - Food Systems: Linn County Food Systems Council identified steps needed to increase production and improve access to healthy, local foods and is working to implement those steps.

-- Green Iowa AmeriCorps: Serving as host site for Green Iowa AmeriCorps members as they provide environmental education and help advance Linn County’s efforts to be sustainable.
+- Green Iowa AmeriCorps: Linn County is a host site for Green Iowa AmeriCorps members as they provide environmental education and help advance Linn County’s efforts to be sustainable.

-- Building Safety: Provides building inspections and code enforcement.
+- Building Safety: Linn County helps keep you and your family safe by providing building inspections and code enforcement.
 Disaster mitigation through the adoption and enforcement of building codes is one of the best ways to prepare and protect against disasters.

 Linn County Working for You

 Linn County delivers essential services to ensure a healthy and sustainable community and quality of life for our residents.
 Learn more about how Linn County delivers effective, efficient, and customer-centered services to help Linn County thrive for a more resilient tomorrow.